bchainhub/foundry-book/src/reference/config/project.md

 The path to the cache, relative to the root of the project.

-##### `broadprobe`
+##### `broadcast`

 - Type: string
-- Default: broadprobe
+- Default: broadcast

-The path to the broadprobe transaction logs, relative to the root of the project.
+The path to the broadcast transaction logs, relative to the root of the project.

 ##### `force`